What are my options as a job seeker in light of the coronavirus crisis?

 Keep an eye on companies you'd love to work at

 Keep regular watch on job-search websites and set up alerts for the companies that interest you the most.
 This way, you'll be one of the first applicants to apply in the event they open up hiring for a position that's a good fit.
-Even amidst a global crisis, you can't assume anything about what a company might do or not do, so always keep your eyes open on the job hunt.
+Even amidst a global crisis, you can't assume anything about what a company might do or not do, so always keep your eyes open.

 As you review open positions, scan job descriptions carefully for the key phrases used, and make sure your CV speaks to those keywords.
-With higher demand for each and every open position, making sure your CV can pass through an applicant tracking system and 'beat the bots' is more important than ever.
+With higher demand for each and every open position, making sure your CV can be read accurately by an applicant tracking system is more important than ever.

 Consider learning a new skill

-Holly Eyre, who worked at her 'dream job' as a manager at a restaurant in Newcastle, told the BBC she plans to switch jobs entirely: 'I don't think the hospitality sector will survive the next few months.'
+Holly Eyre, who worked in her "dream job" as a manager at a restaurant in Newcastle, told the BBC she plans to switch jobs entirely: "I don't think the hospitality sector will survive the next few months."

 You need to be ready to consider what you have to offer the job market broadly and open your mind to a range of possibilities for your job hunt.
 That includes brainstorming how your skills could translate to adjacent roles.
 For better or for worse, the coronavirus will change the world, and ‒ by extension ‒ the jobs market.
 Like Holly, you may decide that you're ready for a career change.

 Alternatively, you may feel that you need to upskill to keep an edge in an increasingly competitive environment.
 Look carefully at job descriptions for the positions you're considering.
 Do you have any skill gaps that could be easily filled by taking advantage of one of the many online learning opportunities available?
 There are a plethora of ways to upskill without having to spend a lot of money on expensive classes.
 Through learning a new skill or getting a refresher on an important topic, you can make yourself a more attractive candidate when the jobs market does pick up again.